How Using Realistic Job Assessments Can Improve Candidate Experience

 Finally, RJAs can help to identify potential red flags.

-When a candidate completes an RJA, their responses are compared to the responses of successful employees.
+When candidates complete an RJA, their responses are compared to those of successful employees.
 This helps to identify any areas in which a candidate may not be a good fit for the role or the company.

 For example, if a candidate has a low score in the area of customer service, it may be worth exploring this further during an interview.